Acute Pancreatitis

 Additional Features

-• In severe cases, dyspnea may result from diaphragmatic splinting, pleural effusions, or acute respiratory distress syndrome (ARDS).
+• In severe cases, dyspnoea may result from diaphragmatic splinting, pleural effusions, or acute respiratory distress syndrome (ARDS).

 Patterns Based on Aetiology